Extreme Cold Forces Second Day Of Cancellations - PembinaValleyOnline.com

 - God’s Little Artists AM + PM classes cancelled

-- Winkler Senior Centre Meal programs – at WSC, Cedar, Crocus Delivery, Pickups and Meals on Wheels, Tea Room, Movie and all other programs are cancelled.
+- Winkler Senior Centre is closed today.
+All meal programs – at WSC, Cedar, Crocus Delivery, Pickups and Meals on Wheels, Tea Room, Movie and all other programs are cancelled.

 - Gateway Resources busses will not be running and due to the extreme cold recycling will not be picked up today.
 The next recycling pickup will follow the regular schedule next week.
 Or it can be dropped off at our 24-hour depot.